Herolind Shala

-Herolind Shala (born 1 February 1992) is a professional footballer who plays as a midfielder for Albanian club Partizani Tirana.
-Born in Norway, he plays for the Kosovo national team.
-He previously represented Norway at youth and Albania at under-21 and senior international level.
+Herolind Shala (born 1 February 1992) is a professional footballer who plays as a midfielder for Kosovo First League club Feronikeli.

+Shala progressed through the youth academies of Tollnes and Notodden, where he also began his professional career and later played for Odd before moving abroad to Sparta Prague in 2015.
+During his time at the Czech club, he had loan spells at Slovan Liberec and Kasımpaşa.
+He subsequently played for Lyngby, IK Start, Vålerenga, Stabæk, Erzurumspor FK, and returned to IK Start before joining Partizani Tirana and later Feronikeli.

+At international level, Shala represented Norway at youth level before switching allegiance to Albania, playing for the under-21 and senior national teams.
+He later changed international allegiance to Kosovo and earned 27 caps for the Kosovo national team between 2016 and 2021.

 Club career

 Sparta Prague

 On 11 January 2015, Shala joined Czech First League side Sparta Prague.
 On 23 February 2015, he made his debut in a 4–1 home win against Příbram after being named in the starting line-up.

 Lyngby

 On 30 August 2017, Shala joined Danish Superliga side Lyngby.
 On 19 November 2017, he made his debut in a 3–1 home defeat against Randers after coming on as a substitute at 69th minute in place of Martin Ørnskov.

-Start
+IK Start

-On 4 August 2018, Shala joined with the newly promoted team of Eliteserien side Start, on a season-long contract.
+On 4 August 2018, Shala joined with the newly promoted team of Eliteserien side IK Start, on a season-long contract.
 On 6 August 2018, he made his debut in a 4–1 away defeat against Brann after coming on as a substitute at 70th minute in place of Tobias Christensen.